Schengen visa 5 years (multi-entry)

 The requirements for such a long-term visa are regulated in Article 24 of the Visa Code .
 Anyone wishing to apply for a five-year multi-entry visa must prove that they have obtained and properly used a multiple-entry visa with a two-year validity within the past three years ( proof of "integrity and reliability," Article 24, paragraph 2 b) of the Visa Code ).
 "Proper" means that the maximum length of stay has not been exceeded and that no violations of entry or residence conditions have been committed.
 The responsible diplomatic missions abroad decide, based on the individual travel profile, whether a visa with a longer validity period can be issued.

-To apply for a 5-year Schengen multi-entry visa, you will need, among other things, a valid passport, a completed application form, biometric passport photos, proof of the reason for travel, evidence of previous Schengen travel, and health insurance with a minimum coverage of €30,000.
-Also important is a plausible letter explaining the need for multiple entries over an extended period of time – ideally supported by invitations, business travel plans, or medical evidence.
+To apply for a 5-year Schengen multi-entry visa, you will need, among other things, a valid passport, a completed application form, biometric passport photos, proof of the reason for travel, receipts from previous Schengen travel, and health insurance with a minimum coverage of €30,000.
+Also essential is a plausible letter explaining the need for multiple entries over an extended period of time—ideally supported by invitations, business travel plans, or medical evidence.

 3. Duration of stay 5 years Multi-Entry Schengen visa

 Despite the visa's long validity, the actual length of stay in the Schengen area remains limited.
-Therefore, some foreigners believe that the validity period also represents the length of stay.
+Therefore, some foreigners believe that the validity period also determines the length of stay.
 This is not true; therefore, the 90/180-day rule must be strictly adhered to within the five-year period.
-Those who exceed the visa's validity period risk not only having future visa applications rejected, but also facing entry bans or fines .
-Furthermore, after an overstay, a new Schengen visa for five years cannot be issued.
+Those who exceed the visa's validity period risk not only rejection of future visa applications but also entry bans or fines .
+Furthermore, a renewed Schengen visa for five years cannot be issued after an overstay.

 4. Work with a 5-year Schengen visa